 is one of the best known of the large group of perciform fish called groupers.
 Other common names include black rockfish, bonaeci arara, and marbled rockfish.
 Other fish are sometimes called the black grouper including the similar gag grouper (Mycteroperca microlepis), the (Epinephelus mystacinus), and the critically endangered Warsaw grouper (Epinephelus nigritus)

 The black grouper is a large marine fish, growing up to 150 cm (5 ft) in length and 100 kg (220 lbs) in weight.
 It has an olive or gray body, with black blotches and brassy spots.
 The preoperculum is gently rounded.

 The mahi-mahi or common dolphinfish is a surface-dwelling ray-finned fish found in off-shore temperate, tropical, and subtropical waters worldwide.
 Also widely called dorado (not to be confused with Salminus brasiliensis, a fresh water fish) and dolphin, it is one of two members of the family Coryphaenidae, the other being the pompano dolphinfish.
 These fish are most commonly found in the waters around the Gulf of Mexico, Costa Rica, and Hawaii.

 Mahi-mahi have compressed bodies and a single long-based dorsal fin extending from the head almost to the tail.
 Mature males have prominent foreheads protruding well above the body proper.
 Females have a rounded head.

 Edibility is excellent, and they are considered a very sustainable fishery.
 Catch, Clean, Cook Mahi Mahi.

-Alligator gar are the largest species in the gar family, and among the largest freshwater fishes found in North America.
-Mature alligator gar commonly measure 6 ft (1.8 m) in length, and weigh over 100 lb (45 kg).
+Alligator gar are the largest species in the gar family, and among the largest freshwater and brackish water fishes found in North America.
+Mature alligator gar commonly measure 6 ft (1.8 m) in length, and weigh over 100 lbs (45 kg).